The soft-plastic stickbait is a category of game-changing bass fishing lures. Here's your guide on how to rig them.

-The most commonly used method when fishing a soft-plastic stickbait, the wacky rig is easy to work and always produces fish.
-The technique involves piercing a hook through the midsection of the bait with a weedless approach if conditions call for it.
+As the most commonly used method when fishing a soft-plastic stickbait, the wacky rig is easy to work and always produces fish.
+The technique involves piercing a hook through the midsection of the bait (with a weedless approach if conditions call for it).

-Often called the "do nothing" rig, fishing a wacky-style stickbait is as simple as casting it out and letting it wiggle and wobble as it slowly sinks.
-Anglers should also utilize intermittent pulls of the rod, which will bring the bait dancing upward and forward.
+Often called the "do nothing" rig, fishing a wacky-style weightless stickbait is as simple as casting it out into open water and letting it wiggle and wobble as it slowly sinks.
+Anglers should also utilize intermittent raises of the rod tip, which will bring the bait dancing upward and forward.